aftabb/TestAndroid/README.md

  Notes:
- Buils is installed and tested in OppoA3s with Version 8(Api level 26).
+ Build is installed and tested in OppoA3s with Version 8(Api level 26).